 In this day and age the media plays an important role in the development of our youth.
 Girls and women of color struggle to be seen and represented positively in books, on television, in the news and most importantly, for the younger generation, on social media.
 Everyday adolescent girls of color have to deal with the limitations that are placed on them by the media and society’s “status quo.”
 These pressures have an effect on their mental, physical and spiritual development as they transition into womanhood.

 SELF is safe haven where girls can freely express themselves and develop on their own terms.
 Our program encourages high school girls of color to confidently embark on the amazing journey of self-discovery and to achieve their full potential in life.
 Our girls have the opportunity to explore their talents, skills, interest and goals while reclaiming their “truth” and motivating each other.
-The program is a 10 month program in which we explore seven areas: the SELF, history, purpose, spirituality, relationships, leaderships and economics.
-Our program instructors serve as a mentor, counselor and confidante.
+SELF is a program that can be given as individual workshops, continuous 10 month program and/or a summer program.
+Our program explores fundamental areas such as: self-discovery, history, purpose, spirituality, relationships, leaderships and economics.
+Our instructors serve as mentors, counselors and confidantes.
 They offer guidance to the girls by passing on wisdom and sharing relatable life lessons.
 We encourage parents and guardians to play an active role while their child goes through the “SELF" experience.